Life as a digital nomad comes with its own unique benefits as well as challenges.

 About This Digital Nomad Packing List

-If you DO need help discerning where to wander off to first as a newly minted digital nomad (don’t forget your laptop) the best countries for digital nomads and more generic travel packing ideas can be found elsewhere on the site.
+If you DO need some helpful tips to assist discerning where to wander off to first as a newly minted digital nomad (don’t forget your laptop) the best countries for digital nomads and more generic travel packing ideas can be found elsewhere on the site, including how to pack a backpack!

 The Ultimate Digital Nomad Packing List – ALL You Need